lorifranke/RealEstateMobileApp/README.md

 * node-modules: packages necessary for running the app

 * propoerty.json: This file is created by the backend part of this project and is picked up by this UI.
 As soon as the backend is able to save multiple properties in a database, the UI can render this provided information from the property.json files.

+* package.json, package-lock.json and yarn.lock are files that are necessary for installing and using the packages required for the app.

 # More information